Woody Guthrie: Legacy

 On September 30, 2022, Dropkick Murphys released This Machine Still Kills Fascists.
 The acoustic album consists of ten songs featuring unused lyrics by Guthrie.
 Nora Guthrie, Woody's daughter, reached out to the band giving them exclusive access to her father's archives.
-“I collected lyrics on all kinds of topics … lyrics that seemed to be needed to be said — or screamed — today.
-Ken Casey is a master at understanding Woody’s lyrics, which can be complicated, long, deadly serious, or totally ridiculous.
-DKM is capable of delivering them all” Nora Guthrie said.
+"I collected lyrics on all kinds of topics … lyrics that seemed to be needed to be said — or screamed — today.
+Ken Casey is a master at understanding Woody's lyrics, which can be complicated, long, deadly serious, or totally ridiculous.
+DKM is capable of delivering them all" Nora Guthrie said.

+In 2025, folk musician and professor Ellen Stekert released the archival album Camera Three, recorded in 1959 for the CBS news show of the same name, which included a version of the previously unknown and undocumented Guthrie song "High Floods & Low Waters".